-Our string program follows the Suzuki model of instruction.
-Violin, viola, and cello students have a weekly private lesson as well as a weekly Suzuki group class, with parent classes offered as well.
+Our string and flute program follows the Suzuki model of instruction.
+Flute, violin, viola, and cello students have a weekly private lesson as well as a weekly Suzuki group class, with parent classes offered as well.
 Tuition covers both individual and group classes as both are essential components of a Suzuki education.

 Private lessons are taught by our conservatory educated, Suzuki trained teachers.
 Students are placed with their teacher after meeting with the Instrumental Department Head.
 Lessons take place once a week and are typically 30 minutes or 45 minutes.